 The Dell AW2721D has a sleek, gamer-oriented design, similar to previous Alienware monitors.
 It's mostly white with black accents and has thin borders.
 It also has four RGB lighting zones, including the downlight beneath the panel, the power button, the Alienware logo on the back, and the stand.
 It's heftier than similar-looking models like the Dell Alienware AW2720HF due to the more premium materials used in the stand.

-The Dell AW2721D feels remarkably well-built.
-It's sturdy, with more heft than other similarly-built Alienware monitors.
+The Dell AW2721D feels very well-built.
+It's sturdy.
 There's very little flex in the plastic, and the monitor feels stable no matter how you adjust it.
+It feels a bit more solid than other Alienware monitors too, but not enough to be a significant difference.

 The Dell AW2721D has great ergonomics.
 The swivel range is a bit limited, but it allows for a lot of height and tilt adjustments.
 It can also rotate into portrait mode in both directions.
 The back of the monitor is made of plastic with an Alienware logo in the top right corner that lights up.
 There's a cutout in the stand for cable management.